 On Saturday, I had the opportunity to meet a fellow Pi Phi with whom I have shared e-mail conversations.
-(July 2021 – She has written a book about Madge and it is available here.)
-She loves history, too.
+(July 2021 – She has written a book about Madge and it is available here or on amazon.com) She loves history, too.
 She lives in Irvington, Indiana.
 From 1875-1928, Irvington was the home of Butler College (now University).
 Today, the only Butler University school building which survives on the Irvington campus is the former Bona Thompson Memorial Library, now known as a center rather than a library.
 The Center has a model of the former Butler campus as well as pictures of the campus buildings and a map of where they were located.

 The first e-mail I received from my history buff friend years ago was about verifying the membership of Madge Oberholtzer, a former resident of Irvington.
 She is listed in a Butler yearbook as a pledge of the Indiana Gamma chapter of Pi Beta Phi.
 I confirmed that she was initiated in 1916.